cake-build/cake/README.md

 C:\Project\Tools\Cake> Cake.exe ../../build.cake -verbosity=verbose -target=Build
 ```

-You could of course use a [bootstrapper script](https://github.com/cake-build/cake/blob/develop/build.ps1) like we do in the Cake repository.
+You could of course use a [bootstrapper script](https://github.com/cake-build/cake/blob/develop/build.ps1) for this if you want to.

 ## Documentation